FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 Ext.
 TCP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Under the menu bar of "Initial" -> "Base" -> "Coordinate", click "Ext.
+Under the menu bar of "Initial" -> "Base", click "Ext.
 TCP" to enter the external tool coordinate system interface.

 The modification, clearing and application of external tool coordinates can be realized in the external tool coordinate system setting interface.